hl7au/au-fhir-base/pages/_includes/au-medication-intro.md

 * Medication.package.content
 * Medication.package.batch

-The following elements available in STU3 [Medication](http://hl7.org/fhir/STU3/medication.html)  have been removed from the standard structure of R4 [Medication](http://hl7.org/fhir/2018May/medication.html), and for this reason it is recommended use of these elements is not encouraged:
+The following elements available in STU3 [Medication](http://hl7.org/fhir/STU3/medication.html)  have been removed from the standard structure of R4 [Medication](http://hl7.org/fhir/2018May/medication.html) and replaced with standard extensions, for this reason the direct use of these elements is not encouraged:

 * Medication.isBrand
 * Medication.isOverCounter
 * Medication.package.container
+* Medication.image

 #### Extensions
 Extensions used in this profile: